Sex Worker HIV Risk: What the Evidence Actually Says

 5. Shannon K et al. (2015).
 Global epidemiology of HIV among female sex workers: influence of structural determinants.

-A landmark review highlighting how laws, stigma, violence, and service access shape risk.
+Landmark review on how laws, stigma, violence, and service access shape HIV risk.

 6. Platt L et al. (2018).
 Associations between sex work laws and sex workers’ health: systematic review and meta-analysis.

-Synthesises evidence linking legal environments with health outcomes, including HIV-related risks.
+Synthesises evidence linking legal environments with health outcomes.

 7. Lyons CE et al. (2020).
 The role of sex work laws and stigmas in increasing HIV risks among sex workers.